rsnodgrass/hass-lunos/README.md

 #### WiFi Relays

+IMPORTANT: The pair of smart switches CANNOT be 120V switches as they MUST NOT be connected to any power source.
+For non-smart installations, the LUNOS Universal Controller typically has non-electrified rocker switches connected as switche W1 and W2.
+These are relay switches only and not powered.
+Any smart switches connected the LUNOS Universal Controller must be relay switches only with no chance that the LUNOS Controller would be electrified.

 While single-channel WiFi relays can be purchased, for centralized control of several LUNOS zones (using several LUNOS Controllers), purchasing multi-relay modules typically costs less than separate single-channel relays.